-If it hadn’t been for a group of active young professionals in Erie, Pennsylvania, I might not have built a career in nonprofits.
+If it hadn’t been for a group of active young professionals in Erie, Pennsylvania, I might not have built my first career in nonprofits.

 In December 2005, I completed a 4-year degree in English at Gannon University.
 I was lucky to find a Professional Communications track in the English curriculum and I picked up a minor in Fine Arts.
 Upon graduation, I headed to the Chicago area with a friend from the group.
 I also reunited with my very first college friend who had moved to the Midwest four years ahead of me.